learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 * is naturally parallelizable

-### Map-Reduce Framework
+### MapReduce Framework

-Here are the steps that we will perform for our problem, under the Map-Reduce framework.
+Here are the steps that we will perform for our problem, under the MapReduce framework:

 * Sequentially read a lot of data (text files in this case)